 “Mikel made sure the money was paid and he even stepped in numerous times with his own money to fund the team,” Nigeria centre-back William Troost-Ekong told me in an interview afterwards.
 It was to the tune of £30,000.

 With Mikel there still remains a pervading sense of a talent unfulfilled, a career ambling towards its end without exploring the outer edges of his undoubted abilities.
 But there’s a counter argument to that, one of a career making the most of a less than ideal situation he was thrust into.

-It’s easy to forget but Mikel is one of the most decorated Africans to play the game.
 He will never inspire poetry in the way Kanu Nwankwo and Jay-Jay Okocha may, but Mikel will still take his place in the pantheon of Nigerian greats when he calls time on his career.

 By Aanu Adeoye

 A massive pat on the back if you get all of these.

 Juventus certainly like a good free transfer.